kresnasatya/panduan-teknis/README.md

-# developer-diary
+# developer-notes
-The diary for developer using bahasa.
+The notes for developer using bahasa.